Coffee Museum Dubai

 Museum Layout

 This coffee lovers’ heaven stretches over two floors with many rooms devoted to coffees, foreign antiquities, Majlis, antiques from Middle Eastern countries, a supermarket, a library, coffee, and specialty history.
 The Kaldi legend states that something began hundreds of years ago in the Ethiopian highlands.
-The story says that when a goat eats unknown berries from a tree and becomes alert all night.
+The story says that when a goat eats unknown berries from a tree, it becomes alert all night.

-Drivers from the nearby monastery wanted to prepare a stew for drinking using those magically produced berries, seeing the strange reaction on the goat.
+Drivers from the nearby monastery wanted to prepare a stew for drinking using those magically produced berries, seeing the goat’s strange reaction.
 Still, they also noticed that it allowed them to be awake for long hours of meditation.
-This discovery began to rise quickly, and the Arabs brought this drink, coffee, worldwide.
+This discovery began to rise quickly, and the Arabs brought this coffee drink worldwide.
 They landed on the Arab peninsula.

 Coffee Culture